 Page no

 What to do if you have a welfare concern - flowchart 4

 1. Introduction and Ethos 5

 2. Definition of Safeguarding 5

 3. Context 5

 4. Related Safeguarding Policies 6

 5. Key Responsibilities 7

 6. Recognition and Types of Abuse and Neglect 8

 7. Safeguarding and Child Protection Procedures 9

 8. Record Keeping 10

 9. Multi-Agency Working 11

 10. Confidentiality and Information Sharing 11

-11. Complaints 11
+11.Complaints 11

 12. Staff induction, Awareness and Training 11

 13. Safe Working Practice 12

 14. Staff Supervision and Support 12

 15. Safer Recruitment 13

 16. Allegations Against Members of Staff and Volunteers 13

 17. Safeguarding Children with Special Educational Needs and Disabilities 14

-18. Peer on Peer Abuse 14

-19. Online Safety 15
+18. Online Safety 14

-20. Curriculum and Staying Safe 15
+19. Curriculum and Staying Safe 15

-21. The Use of School Premises by Other Organisations 16
+20. The Use of School Premises by Other Organisations 15

-22. Security 16
+21. Security 15

-23. Monitoring and Review 16
+22. Monitoring and Review 16

-24. Local Support 16
+23.Local Support 16

-25. National Support 17
+24. National Support 17

-What to do if you have a welfare concern in Southborough CE Primary School
+What to do if you have a welfare concern in Quest School

-At all stages the child's circumstances will be kept under review The DSL/Staff will request further support if required to ensure the child's safety is paramount
+At all stages the child's circumstances will be kept under review The DSL/Staff will request further support if required to ensure the child's safety is